-- Informational ( ): Hardware slot not actively involved in the system. - Normal, in sync, or OK state (</ ): Operating normally. - Minor, warning, or inconsistent state (A): User attention recommended. - Moderate state (1): Module is simplex; user attention required. - Broken, failed, or severe state (\): Component not operational; user attention required.
-Activity text may provide additional information about this state. - Syncing (>): Component is working to become redundant again or the compute module is performing a Smart Exchange.
+- Informational (1): Hardware slot not actively involved in the system. - Normal, in sync, or OK state ( ): Operating normally. - Minor, warning, or inconsistent state (1): User attention recommended. - Moderate state (ii): Module is simplex; user attention required. - Broken, failed, or severe state (): Component not operational; user attention required.
+Activity text may provide additional information about this state. - Syncing (♠): Component is working to become redundant again or the compute module is performing a Smart Exchange. - Maintenance mode (Component is in maintenance mode.
+See "Using Maintenance Mode" on page 300.